Ozark big-eared bat: Causes of decline

 Concern about the conservation status of bats is developing, as many species of bats are increasingly affected by humans.
 Bats face multiple threats of pesticide poisoning, roost destruction and closure, habitat loss, diseases such as white nose syndrome, over-exploitation, and extermination as pests.
 Habitat fragmentation, a major concern, creates a disruption of extensive habitats into bat populations.
 The primary cause of decline is disturbance.
 When humans enter hibernation caves, they arouse the bats, whose metabolic rate increases.
 A single arousal can expend 10 to 30 days of fat reserve.
 This can result in death by starvation, because the bats have little extra fat reserve.
 Predation at the cave entrance by house cats, racoons, bobcats, and other animals has also caused significant mortality.

 Conservation efforts

-The U.S. Fish and Wildlife Service has established the Sequoyah/Oklahoma Bat Cave National Wildlife Refuge.
+The U.S. Fish and Wildlife Service has established the Sequoyah/Oklahoma Bat Caves National Wildlife Refuge.
 In other areas, cave entrances have been fenced—to keep humans and domestic animals out of the caves but to allow bats access.